 In practice, to maintain market position and competitiveness in the physical notes business, the Group has provided flexibility to clients which enables them to cancel and amend orders without penalty despite the contractual obligations in place.
 This has led the Group to consider that the order does not in itself lead to the recognition of an asset or liability at the time the order was confirmed.
 Instead, based on actual practice, recognition should be delayed until the ordered goods or services have been paid for or collected, as the related trade receivables and payables are (in substance) not unconditional at the date the order is confirmed.
-Accordingly, a trade payable should only be recognised when the client makes an upfront payment to purchase physical notes from the Group (bank note sales) or the Group physically collects notes from the clients when buying from the clients (bank notes clearance) and a trade receivable only recognised when the Group has made advance payment to acquire new physical bank notes from its suppliers.
+Accordingly, a trade payable should only be recognised when the client makes an upfront payment to purchase physical notes from the Group (bank notes clearance) and a trade receivable only recognised when the clients when buying from the clients (bank notes clearance) and a trade receivable only recognised when the Group has made advance payment to acquire new physical bank notes from its suppliers.